Dean, School of Social Sciences

 949.824.6802 | firstname.lastname@example.org

 Bill Maurer is a cultural anthropologist who conducts research on law, property, money and finance, focusing on the technological infrastructures and social relations of exchange and payment.
 He has particular expertise in emerging, alternative and experimental forms of money and finance, payment technologies, and their legal implications.
 He has published on topics ranging from offshore financial services to mobile phone-enabled money transfers, Islamic finance, alternative currencies, and the future of money.
-He is founding director of the Institute for Money, Technology and Financial Inclusion, funded by the Bill and Melinda Gates Foundation, and co-director of the Intel Science and Technology Center in Social Computing.
+He is founding director of the Institute for Money, Technology and Financial Inclusion, funded by the Bill and Melinda Gates Foundation, and was the founding co-director of the Intel Science and Technology Center in Social Computing.

 His research has been supported by several grants from the National Science Foundation, the Russell Sage Foundation, and other sources.
 He is the editor of six collections, as well as the author of Recharting the Caribbean: Land, Law and Citizenship in the British Virgin Islands (1997), Pious Property: Islamic Mortgages in the United States (2006), and Mutual Life, Limited: Islamic Banking, Alternative Currencies, Lateral Reason (2005).
 The latter received the Victor Turner Prize in 2005.
 He has worked as a consultant in industry and the non-profit and philanthropic sector, and has also provided expert testimony on his areas of expertise.
 For more information on Professor Maurer’s current research projects, click on the Research link above.